Covid 19 notices

 This Sunday we will hold a BCP communion service in Arrington church at 9.30am, please contact to book.

 There will also be a Service of Spiritual Communion on Youtube.
 The order of service is here

 The All Age Resources for this week are here.

-We are delighted that 4 of our 5 churches have opened for private prayer, Wimpole will be open on Wednesdays 10 – 12 from 5th August.
+We are delighted that our churches have opened for private prayer, Wimpole is open on Wednesdays 10 – 12 until the end of November.
 If you visit please use the sanitiser and comply with social distancing.

 Food Boxes are still in the church porches for those who are in need, if you need food please help yourself, there is no need to ask.
 Please remember to wash your hands before and after you visit as this is the best way to keep yourself safe.

 During this difficult time when our church buildings are closed to our usual services, we are still a church; meeting virtually for prayer services and fellowship, loving our neighbours by offering practical support to the vulnerable, and caring for our communities.
 The work of our church is reliant on people’s generosity, a generosity that is a hallmark of a lived-out faith and a testament to it.If you would like to make a donation please click here

 Welcome to the Benefice website

 Welcome to our website.
 Whether you are a visitor, or work in the area, a local resident or a member of one of the congregations a very warm welcome will await you in any of our churches.